shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

 ### Step 5 - Running the Vessel

-In the top right corner of the fleet builder, click the **Run Now** button.
-This will schedule your Vessel to run immediately and redirect you to [Vessel Log](../reference/logs/vessel-logs.md) page.
+In the top right corner of the Fleet builder, click the **Run Now** button.
+This will schedule your Fleet to run immediately and redirect you to [Fleet Log](../reference/logs/fleet-logs.md) page.

-### Step 7 - Checking the Logs
+### Step 6 - Checking the Logs

 You should have been redirected to the following page that shows you all of the details about the specific Log you clicked.

 ![](../.gitbook/assets/shipyard_2022_05_05_14_57_30.png)

-After your fleet has completed running, you should have received a new email with another CSV.
-If you open that CSV, you are able to see the new **SPOSTHR** column that we created with our code vessel.
+After your Fleet has completed running, you should have received a new email with another CSV.
+If you open that CSV, you are able to see the new **SPOSTHR** column that we created with our code Vessel.

   ![](../.gitbook/assets/shipyard_2022_05_05_15_01_20.png)

 :::tip success
-You've successfully created and run a Fleet with vessels from the Shipyard library and code!
+You've successfully created and run a Fleet with Vessels from the Shipyard library and code!
 :::